Otorohanga to Ohakune

 Waitomo Glowworm Caves

-The Waitomo Glowworm Caves are only one of the cave tours you can enjoy from this spot (the other two are the Ruakuri Cave and the Aranui Cave).
+The Waitomo Glowworm Cave Tour is only one of the cave tours you can enjoy from this spot (the other two are the Ruakuri Cave and the Aranui Cave).
 The Waitomo caves take about 45 minutes to tour, but if you have a few hours and like wandering through guided limestone cave tours, there's a package deal for two or even all three caves.
 The other tours require some traveling to get to, so we just signed up for the Waitomo caves.
 Later on, we heard from another traveler that the Ruakuri caves were pretty fantastic and that all the caves have glowworms.

 The entrance to the glowworm caves experience.